Resident Playbook: Release

 As of July 2023, Resident Playbook was scheduled to air in March 2024.
 In January 2024, tvN announced Resident Playbook as part of its 2024 drama line-up.
-The next month, tvN confirmed the series' broadcast the first half that year.
+The next month, tvN confirmed the series' broadcast for the first half that year.
 It was originally scheduled to air in May after Queen of Tears, but was postponed indefinitely due to the ongoing medical strike in South Korea.
 It was also supposed to stream on Netflix.

 The series ultimately premiered on tvN on April 12, 2025, every Saturday and Sunday at 21:10 (KST).